-On the main island of Malta there are two sites in close proximity.
+On the main island of Malta, there are two sites in close proximity.

 Mnajdra was an ancient temple where sacrificial altars can be found, and it is positioned on a rugged stretch of coast (that looks out toward Fifla Island) and is also just 500m from another principle temple site, Hagar Qim.
-Although now covered, it is still interesting to take a sneak peak at a site around 3000 BC.
+Although now covered, it is still interesting to take a sneak peek at a site around 3000 BC.

 Be warned.
 The weekend can be busy as there is a market, so try to visit here other times.

 There are old crumbling limestone buildings with wooden enclosed balconies along the waterfront, making this a really photogenic bay.
 Don’t forget to keep your eyes open for the local fishermen mending and tidying their nets, and look deeply at their weathered faces as they sit by the waterside repairing their boats.